 \section{Discussion}

-We presented and analyzed network actSIS, a model of actively controlled SIS epidemics on networks of interconnected populations that adjust contact rates over a contact network in response to perceived infection risk based on observations over a communication network of population infection levels.
+We presented and analyzed the network actSIS model.
 We proved the onset of a transcritical bifurcation in the model.
-For regular contact and communication network graphs, we showed through proof and numerical simulation that the resulting endemic equilibrium is uniform and has a lower infection level than the endemic equilibrium of the uncontrolled network SIS model when populations use a risk aversion strategy.
-We further proved for regular graphs that this equilibrium can become unstable and undergo a bifurcation when the communication graph is sufficiently sparse.
-Simulations show that at this second bifurcation an endemic equilibrium with nonuniform levels of infection can emerge, despite the homogeneity in the system.
-In future work we will expand these analyses to general graphs that are not necessarily regular, and to strategies beyond risk aversion.
+For regular contact and communication network graphs, we showed through proof and numerical simulation that the resulting EE is uniform and has lower infection levels than the EE of the network SIS model when populations use a risk aversion strategy.
+We proved for regular graphs that this equilibrium can become unstable in a bifurcation when the communication graph is sufficiently sparse.
+Simulations show that at this second bifurcation, an EE with nonuniform levels of infection emerges, despite the homogeneity in the system.
+Future work will expand these analyses to general graphs, and to strategies beyond risk aversion.